-We are highlighting some of the best places in Santa Cruz County to safely explore the great outdoors!
+We are highlighting some of the best places in Santa Cruz County to explore the great outdoors!
 From miles of sand to comb on the beaches of south county to zip lining through the resilient redwoods, you’ll love getting some fresh air with these outdoor explorations.
-And please remember to wear your mask and
+Check out our picks for the Best Opt Outside

 Marbled Murrelet and Peregrine Falcon may sound like foot-tapping bands at the weekly farmers market, but they’re actually the names of rare birds you may spot in Santa Cruz County.
 The region’s feathered friends extend beyond the gulls that cozy up to your bowl of clam chowder at the wharf.
 Situated along the Pacific Flyway — a prominent migratory path that stretches from Alaska to Patagonia — Santa Cruz plays host to hundreds of bird species.
 No experience necessary here.
 Just head to one of the spots listed below and see for yourself!